 Containers will need more water since they dry out quickly, so keep this in mind when watering your containers.

 Add fertilizer to get bigger and more frequent blooms from your zinnia plants.
 You can mix fertilizer into your soil when you first plant a mature zinnia.
-I’ve used Miracle-Gro’s all purpose fertilizer, but was recently introduced to Dr. Earth fertilizer.
+I’ve used Miracle-Gro’s all-purpose fertilizer but was recently introduced to Dr. Earth fertilizer.

 Both work great.
 Just remember to fertilize a wet plant.
 A dry plant that is fertilized can burn and die.
 Trust me, I’ve had this happen to my plants before!